Joost-Pieter Katoen: Research

-Katoen's main research interests are formal methods, computer aided verification, in particular model checking, concurrency theory, and semantics, in particular semantics of probabilistic programming languages.
-His research is largely tool and application oriented.
+Katoen's research focuses on developing mathematical verification methods for assessing the accuracy of programs and computer systems.
+Katoen's main research interests are formal methods, computer aided verification, in particular model checking and deductive program verification, concurrency theory, and semantics.
+His developed techniques and software tools are applied in areas such as safety analysis, AI planning, control theory, system biology, and in model‐based performance assessment and reliability analyses.

 Together with Christel Baier he wrote and published the book Principles of Model Checking.

 Career

 From 1997 to 1999, Katoen was a postdoctoral researcher at the University of Erlangen-Nuremberg.

 In 1999, he became an associate professor at the University of Twente, where he still holds a part-time position.

 In 2004, he was appointed a full professor at RWTH Aachen University.

-In 2013, Katoen became Theodore von Kármán Fellow and Distinguished Professor at RWTH Aachen University.
-Also in 2013, he was elected member of the Academia Europaea.
-In 2017, he received an honorary doctorate from Aalborg University.
-In 2018, Katoen was awarded the highly remunerated ERC Advanced Grant.